Secure Boot

 The following keys are used by the secure boot process:

 • The secure bootloader key is a 256-bit AES key that is stored in eFuse block 2.
 The bootloader can generate this key itself from the internal hardware random number generator, and you do not need to supply it.
-It is optionally possible to supply this key, see Reflashable Software Bootloader.
+It is optionally possible to supply this key, see Reflashable Second Stage Bootloader.
 The eFuse holding this key is read and write protected before the secure boot is enabled to prevent further software access of the key.

 • By default, the eFuse Block 2 Coding Scheme is None and a 256-bit key is stored in this block.
 On some versions of ESP32s, the Coding Scheme is set to 3/4 Encoding with CODING_SCHEME eFuse has value 1, and a 192-bit key must be stored in this block.